mxgoai/mxgo-core/docusaurus-site/docs/why-use-mxtoai.md

 **Consultant:**
 - "I forward client emails to background@mxtoai.com before meetings to understand industry challenges"
 - "I forward RFPs to ask@mxtoai.com with 'What's the hidden agenda here?' to win more bids"
+- "I forward research findings to ask@mxtoai.com with 'Create client presentation and export as PDF' for professional deliverables"

 **Retiree:**
 - "I forward Medicare emails to simplify@mxtoai.com - healthcare is confusing enough"